Eric Xing: Honors and awards

-Xing is a recipient of the National Science Foundation (NSF) Career Award, the Alfred P. Sloan Research Fellowship, the United States Air Force Office of Scientific Research Young Investigator Award, the IBM Open Collaborative Research Faculty Award, the Carnegie Science Award, as well as several best paper and dissertation awards in leading CS and AI conferences including OSDI, NeurIPS, KDD, ACL, ISMB.
+Xing is a recipient of the National Science Foundation (NSF) Career Award and the Alfred P. Sloan Research Fellowship.

 In 2016, he was elected a Fellow of the Association of Advancement of Artificial Intelligence (AAAI).
-In 2019, he was elected a Fellow of the Institute of Electrical and Electronic Engineers (IEEE) for "contributions to machine learning algorithms and systems."
-In 2022 he was named as a Fellow of the American Statistical Association and an ACM Fellow.
+In 2019, he was elected a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for “contributions to machine learning algorithms and systems”.
+In 2022, he was named as a Fellow of the American Statistical Association and a Fellow of the Association for Computing Machinery (ACM).
+In 2023, he became a Fellow of the Institute of Mathematical Statistics (IMS).